 - E-wallet services like Skrill / Moneybookers and Neteller aren’t offered

 BlueBet is among a number of new Australian brands that are trying to make inroads into an industry currently dominated by English and Irish-owned companies.
-The difference between BlueBet and the other new brands is the fact that the founder and CEO is Michael Sullivan – a well known name in the Australian online betting industry.
+The difference between BlueBet and the other new brands is the founder and CEO is Michael Sullivan – a well known name in the Australian online betting industry.
 The range of markets is growing all the time and BlueBet’s odds were better than average in our latest bookmaker margin survey.
 BlueBet would serve well as a beginner-friendly service for someone is new to betting.
 It also would serve well within a portfolio of bookmaker memberships for those who like to shop around for odds.

 Notes and Sources